View All

 Also Read:

-Role in Predictive and Descriptive Analytics
+Role of Decision Trees in Predictive and Descriptive Analytics

 These trees are often considered graphs in data structures, representing specific problems or decisions while recommending all possible solutions.